jacksontj/promxy/README.md

 ## High-level overview
-Promxy is a prometheus proxy that makes many shards of prometheus appear as a single node to the user.
+Promxy is a prometheus proxy that makes many shards of prometheus appear as a single API endpoint to the user.
 This significantly simplifies operations and use of prometheus at scale (when you have more than one prometheus host).
+Promxy delivers this unified access endpoint without requiring **any** sidecars, custom-builds, or other changes to your prometheus infrastructure.

 ## Quickstart
 Release binaries are available on the [releases](https://github.com/jacksontj/promxy/releases) page.